 Hita, Oita

-Once an important river port and administrative center during the Edo period, Hita is now a merchant district with white-walled storehouses, wooden facades, and narrow streets, all very walkable.
-There’s a museum in the back of the soy sauce brewery with a really impressive collection of Hina (girls’ days) dolls.
+Once an important river port and administrative center during the Edo period, Hita is now a merchant district with white-walled storehouses, wooden facades, and narrow streets, all of which are very walkable.
+There’s a museum at the back of the soy sauce brewery with a really impressive collection of Hina dolls (for Japan’s March 3rd Girls’ Day Festival).
 Hita is also the birthplace of the Attack on Titan manga artist Hajime Isayama.
-(Fans can also plan a visit to his dedicated museum and statues in front of the Hita Station.)
+Fans can also plan a visit to his dedicated museum and to the statues in front of Hita Station.

-If you include Onta Yaki Village in your Hita itinerary, a living craft village that still uses traditional water-powered wooden pounders to prepare clay, Hita might feel more like a bridge between Level 2 and Level 3.
+If you include Onta Yaki Village in your Hita itinerary, a living craft village that still uses traditional water-powered wooden pounders to prepare clay, Hita might feel more like a bridge between Level 2 and Level 3 inaka levels.

 If this is your first or second trip to Japan, this level will still be very doable, depending on how much time you have in your itinerary.